obadakhalili/tinygrad-tensor-puzzles-solutions/README.md

 # tinygrad Tensor Puzzles

-- This project adapts [Sasha's Tensor Puzzles](https://github.com/srush/Tensor-Puzzles) to tinygrad
+- This project contains solutions of [Sasha's Tensor Puzzles](https://github.com/srush/Tensor-Puzzles) using tinygrad

 - I complay with the specified rules: